SophieArjevanidze/Sophiearjevanidze.github.io/_pages/about.md

 </div>

 Sophie Arjevanidze

-As the founder of the Policy Data Center, I am driven by a passion for harnessing data to inform public policy and accelerate digital transformation.
-With a background in research and analytics, my mission is to bridge the gap between complex datasets and actionable insights that can shape better decisions in the public sector.
-This platform is a space to share our work, showcase data-driven projects, and collaborate on building more transparent, efficient, and evidence-based policy systems.
+The Policy Data Center serves as a platform to share our work, showcase data-driven projects, and foster collaboration around building more transparent, efficient, and evidence-based policy systems.
+Our mission is to bridge the gap between complex datasets and actionable insights that can empower better decision-making in the public sector.
+We support developing countries in harnessing data to inform policy, while embracing the transformative potential of digital technologies for inclusive, accountable governance.